tmcphillips/senior-design-group10/demos/yw-recon-demos/README.md

 Recon does not require an executable script, just proper file paths.

-All filepaths are relative the working directory of your terminal.
+All filepaths are relative to the working directory of your terminal.
 This includes:
 * @URI tags in your scripts
 * files in your `yw.properties` file
 * files specified in the command prompt